neptune-ai/docs/docs/index.rst

             neptune.set_property('n_iterations', n)

     .. note::
         The `api_token` belongs to the public user Neptuner.
-After running the code, your experiment will appear `here <https://ui.neptune.ai/shared/onboarding/experiments>`_.
+After running the code, your experiment will appear on the experiments `dashboard <https://ui.neptune.ai/shared/onboarding/experiments>`_.

     For more information, see the `Tracking How To Guide <https://docs.neptune.ai/python-api/how-to/track.html>`_.